 The day after we closed on our home, back in April of 2010, we started the bathroom makeover.
 Could you blame us?!
 It looked like this:

 We had about a month left on our apartment lease leaving us about a month to tackle a total bathroom renovation.
 This is the only bathroom in the house and living through a total bathroom gut job/reno did not sound like fun.
 Now let me remind you, we were brand new, first time homeowners taking on their first DIY project.
-And we thought we could do this project in a month.
-Crazy…yes!
+And we thought we could do this project in a month while we were both holding down demanding careers and I was amidst finals in my grad school program (I was working on my MBA at the time).
+Crazy…that we are!
 But there was no way I was EVER going to use this shower:

 Especially with a window in the middle of it.
 Now, don’t get me wrong, I love pink just as much as the next girl but this pink bathroom was taking it a bit too far.
 The pink cast iron tub had to go!

 So we threw the tub out the window (seriously…there’s picture proof back here and even a video of the deed back here) and went to town on our renovations.
-After a couple days of demolition and a couple years later, the bathroom is looking much improved, although not completely done.
+After a couple days of demolition and three years later, the bathroom is looking much improved.

-We moved a wall over, re-plumbed, sheet rocked, painted the room bright yellow, tiled the floor and then later tiled the shower (both in early blogging days…man I’ve learned alot about blogging since then!), installed bead board on the slanty part of the ceiling above the toilet, accessorized lots, added trim, and showed the bathroom some serious love.
+The best part of this makeover is that we tackled the whole thing ourselves, learning along the way.
+We moved a wall over, re-plumbed, sheet rocked, painted the room bright yellow before coming to our senses and re-painting it mint, tiled the floor and then later tiled the shower (both in early blogging days…man I’ve learned alot about blogging since then!), installed bead board on the slanty part of the ceiling above the toilet, added trim, found a Craigslist buffet and turned it into a vanity (read about that here, here and here) and showed the bathroom some serious love.

 But enough about the bathroom, let’s get back to another work-in-rogress-room…our master bedroom.